LyesSaadSaoud/FocalGatedNet/README.md

 # FocalGatedNet: A Novel Deep Learning Model for Accurate Knee Joint Angle Prediction
 Humaid Ibrahim, Lyes Saad Saoud, Ahmad Aljarah, Irfan Hussain

-# Household Energy Consumption Prediction Using the Stationary Wavelet Transform and Transformers
 This repo contains the supported files to reproduce the [paper]([https://arxiv.org/abs/2306.06900]) results using the stationary wavelet transform and deep transfomers

 ## ABSTRACT